The Labradoodle vs Goldendoodle dog debate is a lively one.

 The first important difference between Labradoodle vs Goldendoodle dogs is their adult size.

 The size of your adult doodle can vary greatly depending on gender, birth order, genetics, size of the parent dogs, nutrition, and other factors.
+So what is the difference between Labradoodle and Goldendoodle size?

-Labrador retrievers reach 55 to 80 pounds.
+Labrador Retrievers reach 55 to 80 pounds.

-Golden retrievers reach 55 to 75 pounds.
+Golden Retrievers reach 55 to 75 pounds.

 And Standard Poodles reach 40 to 70 pounds.